brianscan14/Gourmet_Grub/testing/TESTING.md

    - The BS4 classes and layout were utilised in this project to have the layout responsive to different configurations etc.
    - Media queries were used for heading font sizes on smaller screens and positions of items.
 CSS such as 'text-overflow' was also used to hide any text that goes over its div.

 ### **Results**

 ------

 ##### *Results of Google Audits*

 This let me realise where aria-labels were missing and alt tags, along with labels for forms and if CDN library version was vulnerable.
 Where loading times can be reduced and colour's opacities needed to be changed to improve performance.
 The pictures were gotten from [Pexels](https://www.pexels.com/) and were already small in file size so didn't need to be condensed further.
-From these audits on the site each page scored over 90% or over in the three aspects aforementioned.

 ##### *Bugs fixed*